goleaf/lunar-ecom/README.md

 **Best Practices**:

-- **Use Slugs Instead of IDs**: Always use slugs in your storefront URLs for SEO and user-friendliness
+- **Use Slugs Instead of IDs**: Always use slugs in your frontend URLs for SEO and user-friendliness
 - **Language-Specific URLs**: Create separate URLs for each language if you support multiple languages
 - **Default URLs**: Always have a default URL for each language to ensure resources are accessible
 - **Unique Slugs**: Ensure slugs are unique per language (Lunar handles this automatically)